splant10/stunning-garbanzo/README.md

    limitations under the License.

 # The Future
-Well I haven't done anything yet so practically the entire project is in the future.
-But beyond what I've described, perhaps I'll try to work in functionality such that someone could take a picture of physical notes, and then provide that image or images as the text source.
+Perhaps I'll try to work in functionality such that someone could take a picture of physical notes, and then provide that image or images as the text source.